Sorlock - Sorcerer Warlock Multiclass Build - Baldur's Gate 3 (BG3)

 Use Spell slots to create Sorcery Points

 Once you expend your Sorcerer Spell slots, you still have Warlock ones.
 They can be used to cast spells, but more importantly, you can use them to make Sorcery Points.
-For example, using constant Eldritch Blasts will easily drain them with Metamagic: Quickened Spell.
+For example, using constant Eldritch Blast will easily drain them with

-Moreover, a level 1 or 2 spell slot is mostly useless in the late game (although keep one level 1 spell slot for Shield spell).
+Moreover, keeping Level 2 spell slots is useless in the late game.
 So use them as fuel to restore your Sorcery Points via the Create Sorcery Points action.
 Then use these to continue multiple casts with Metamagic: Quickened Spell or improve success rates via

 Attacks with Damage Riders - Hex, Lightning Charges, etc.